The Dry Skin Guide

 OIL SERUM Intelligent Nutrients, $64

 Balms & Ointments

 For the most seriously dry skin spots, a super-thick balm or ointment acts almost like a band-aid, sealing in moisture and allowing skin to heal.
 In a pinch, lip balm works well, as does pure coconut oil.
-For a decidedly more luxe balm experience, Shiva Rose makes something called Glow Face Balm ($60, goop.com) that’s packed with rose oil and melts into skin on contact.
-Connock London makes its Wonder Balm ($40, goop.com) with kukui oil from Hawaii, used for centuries to treat dryness (it’s even used on babies), along with monoi and cocoa butter.
+For a decidedly more luxe balm experience, Shiva Rose makes something called Glow Face Balm ($60, goop.com) that’s made with rose oil and melts into skin on contact.
+Connock London makes its Wonder Balm ($40, goop.com) with kukui oil from Hawaii, used for centuries for dryness (it’s even used on babies), along with monoi and cocoa butter.

 SHIVA ROSE GLOW

 HEALING BALM RestoreOintment.com, $30

 ANCHOR HAND & LIP BALM Captain Blankenship, $20